z80playground/cpm-fat/README.md

 * I wrote some simple notes on [updating the bootloader](FLASH.md).

 The bootloader runs a simple monitor and allows CP/M to be launched.
 Launching CP/M involves reading [/CPM/cpm.cfg](dist/CPM/cpm.cfg) which contains the list objects to read into RAM, along with the addresses to which each should be loaded.
-Once the files are loaded the system jumps to the CP/M entry-point.
+Once the files are loaded the system jumps into the monitor, from which you can launch CP/M, TinyBASIC, & etc.

 ## CP/M Binaries